JacquesLucke/animation_nodes_manual/docs/user_guide/subprograms/loop.rst

 A loop can have *Parameters*, values that are fed to the loop and are constant for all iterations unless explicitly changed.
 Values that change from an iteration to another are defined by what is known as an *Iterator*.
 An iterator is a list that feeds the loop its nth element at the nth iteration, so at the first iteration, the iterator feeds the loop its first element, at the second iteration, the iterator feeds the loop its second element, and so on.
 If no iterator is present, the number of iterations can be set manually using the *Iterations* input that will be present when the subprogram is invoked, if an iterator is present, the number of iterations is set automatically and will be equal to the length of the iterator, that is, the number of elements in the iterator.
 Multiple iterators can be used, in which case, the number of iterations becomes equal to the length of the smallest iterator.
 Iterators and Parameters can be added by the plus buttons *New Iterator* and *New Parameter* respectively.

-A loop is used to automate tasks or repeat them, for instance, if one wants to shade 10 objects smooth, one might add 10 *Shade Object Smooth* nodes and specify one object for each, but that would be tedious and inefficient, what if there were 100 objects?
+Loop are typically used to automate tasks or repeat them, for instance, if one wants to shade 10 objects smooth, one might add 10 *Shade Object Smooth* nodes and specify one object for each, but that would be tedious and inefficient, what if there were 100 objects?
 Will one add 100 nodes?
 Using a loop would be a wiser approach, one simply creates a list containing those objects and use that list as an iterator in a loop that contains a single *Shade Object Smooth* node where its input object is the output of the iterator.
 At the first iteration, the output of the iterator will be the first object, thus the first object gets shaded smooth, at the second iteration, the output of the iterator will be the second object, thus the second object gets shaded smooth, and so on.
 Often, when one wants to describe such loop, one says *"We loop over the objects and shade them smooth"*, the term *loop over something* means using that something as an iterator.

 Generators
 ==========